Teach Access Curriculum Development Awards

 - Alyssa Vine (City University of New York)

 - Rosa Laura Zavala (Medgar Evars College, CUNY)

 The Teach Access collaboration was established in 2016 to foster the teaching of accessible technology design and development to undergraduates in computer science, design, human computer interaction, user experience research, and related fields.

 Technology industry representatives, academic partners, and leaders of major disability advocacy organizations have joined together to implement meaningful mechanisms for achieving our mission.
 The list of Teach Access members and supporters can be seen here.
 Together, we believe that a more technologically accessible future depends on the creation of an accessibility-aware workforce, starting with post-secondary learning opportunities.

 To accelerate the creation and delivery of accessibility-infused college curricula, Teach Access will be providing direct awards to full-time, part-time, adjunct faculty, or instructional staff at US-based institutions of higher education (community colleges or four-year universities).
 Twenty awards of $5,000 each will be given to faculty to develop modules, presentations, exercises or curriculum enhancements or changes that introduce the fundamental concepts and skills of accessible design and development into their existing traditional, classroom-based courses (online courses will be addressed in future competitions).
 Ten of the awards are reserved for faculty at New York City-based academic institutions.
-The online application is available here and is due by June 4 at 5pm ET.

 The awards are intended to foster innovative ways of incorporating the teaching of accessible technology into existing courses, rather than triggering development of completely new courses.
 To expand the impact of the awards, award recipients will be required to present their work at appropriate venues within their institutions as well as publicly on the Teach Access website.
 Awardees are also encouraged to present their innovative work at conferences, symposia, and workshops.